-Overview integration of resources with the Artix transaction s On the server side, the main transactions-related programming task is the integration of resources with the Artix transaction system.
+Overview On the server side, the main transactions-related programming task is the integration of resources with the Artix transaction system.
 The purpose of this integration step is to enable the Artix transaction manager to control the resource's transactions.

-By far the simplest and most common method of ir the Artix transaction system is to use the XA standa by most modern databases.
-An XA-compliant resou data structure, the XA switch, which you can then re to integrate the resource with the Artix transaction s ard, which is supported irce provides a special egister with Artix in order
+By far the simplest and most common method of int the Artix transaction system is to use the XA standar by most modern databases.
+An XA-compliant resour data structure, the XA switch, which you can then re- to integrate the resource with the Artix transaction s rd, which is supported ce provides a special gister with Artix in order

 In this section This section contains the following subsections:

 Registering an XA Resource page 75

 Dynamic Registration Optimization page 81

 Writing a Custom Resource page 88

 Server-Side Programming Model page 89